-Caregiver despair is tied to skyrocketing rates of emergency department (ED) visits in patients with dementia, new research indicates.
+New research indicates that caregiver despair is tied to skyrocketing rates of emergency department (ED) visits in patients with dementia.

 In a huge observational observation, caregiver despair became associated with a 73% boom in the rate of ED use amongst sufferers with dementia.
 “Depression is notably commonplace amongst those who care for the circle of relatives individuals with dementia.
 This takes a toll on the nice of the existence of those caregivers.
 Still, we realize much less about the connection between caregiver health and healthcare use for patients with dementia,” observe investigator Elan Guterman, MD, assistant professor of medical neurology, University of California, San Francisco, informed Medscape Medical News.
 “This observe provides evidence that caregiver depression is associated with ED use and shows that we want to do a better process supporting caregivers,” said Guterman.